-- 63. Obligations might be established for producers related to the design of their product, promoting prevention.
-Better internalisation of waste management costs and stricter enforcement would also strengthen incentives for improving the eco-design of products and packaging. - 64.
-Producers' fees could be more closely linked to the actual waste management costs related to their products, for instance through the use of variable (e.g. weight-based) rather than fixed (e.g. unit-based) fees, and/or modulated fees that differ according to specific design features that make products more easily recyclable. - 65.
-Harmonizing requirements for eco-design will be an important incentive in the case of globally-traded products.
+62. Obligations might be established for producers related to the design of their product, inter alia, prohibiting or minimizing hazardous materials and components and promoting waste prevention and recovery.
+Better internalisation of waste management costs and stricter enforcement would also strengthen incentives for improving the eco-design of products and packaging.

+63. Producers' fees could be more closely linked to the actual waste management costs related to their products, for instance through the use of variable (e.g. weight-based) rather than fixed (e.g. unit-based) fees, and/or modulated fees that differ according to specific design features that make products